permguard/permguard/site/content/docs/0.1/getting-started/learn-by-example.md

 ## Performing Permission Evaluation

-After creating and associating the policy with the actor, the next step is to perform the permission evaluation within the application.
+Once the policy is created and linked to the actor, the next step is to evaluate permissions within the application.

 ```python  {title="app.py"}
 has_permissions = permguard.check(principal, policy_store, entities, subject, resource, action, context)